molereddy/Alternate-Preference-Optimization/README.md

 You can find the stored results in `paper_models/<MODEL>/<FORGET_SPLIT>/<METHOD>/<PARAMS>`

 ## Citing Our Work
-If you find our method interesting and benefecial, please cite our work:
+If you find this repository or our method beneficial, please cite our work:
 ```
 @article{mekala2024alternate,
   title={Alternate preference optimization for unlearning factual knowledge in large language models},